andreagorsche/cookaroundtheworld/README.md

 * filter the food feed by search term, ingredients or cuisine
 * follow other chefs
 * manage their own profile
-* rate and comment on other recipes
+* comment on other recipes

 To create a safe space of exhange, logged in users can mark inappropriate comments as such.
 If a user keeps misbehaving the user account will be set to inactive (5 inappropriate comments or more).